 Socotra: an otherworldly island

 Socotra is an island in the middle of the Arabian Sea, surrounded by Yemen and Somalia.
 The name comes from Sanskrit and means ‘Blessed island’.
-That name pretty much covers the meaning.
-Special, unique nature, a pleasant climate and great, friendly people.
-The unique character is evident from the figures on flora and fauna, 70% only occurs on Socotra.
+That name pretty much covers the experience of visiting this beautiful island.
+Special and unique nature, a pleasant climate, and great friendly people.
+The unique characteristics of this island are evident in the figures on its flora and fauna – with 70% of it occurring only on Socotra.
 Few places in the world are as special as Socotra.
 There are also almost no tourists.
 A pity?
 Perhaps.
 But it does give you the opportunity to immerse yourself in the peace and quiet island of the Arabian Ocean.
-Join us and see dragon blood trees, dolphins and beautiful pristine white beaches!
+Join us and see the dragon blood trees, dolphins and beautiful pristine white beaches!

 Socotra (Yemen)